Meet The Real Mary Ingalls – And See How She Differed From The Character On The Little House TV Series

 This is just one of many ways the real Mary’s life differed from the Mary character Melissa Sue Anderson played on TV:

 - For starters, the TV show delayed the onset of Mary’s blindness.
-According to the Little House website, this was “for fear it would limit storyline options.”
+According to the Little House website, this change happened “for fear it would limit storyline options.”

 - As we learned earlier, the real Mary attended the School for the Blind for several years.
 But the TV show only had her at the school for a short time.

-- Adam Kendall, Mary’s husband in the show, was a fictional character.
-He never existed in real life.
+- Adam Kendall, Mary’s husband in the show, did not exist in real life.
 The real Mary Ingalls never married, and never started a family.
 (In the show, her and Adam had a baby who was killed in a fire).

 - The show depicts Mary becoming a teacher at the School for the Blind.
 However, the real Mary never became a teacher, and as mentioned earlier, lived with either her parents or sisters for the rest of her adult life.